News and Events

 The Robotics Field Is Wide Open

 If you’re looking to start a career in robotics, a great place to start is with a robotics technician job.
-The pay is great, the advancement opportunities are abundant, and the training and education to be a robotics technician generally involves a much smaller time commitment than more advanced careers such as robotic specialist for integrator.
+The pay is great, the advancement opportunities are abundant, and the training and education to be a robotics technician generally involves a much smaller time commitment than more advanced careers such as robotic specialist or robotics integrator.
 For example, a two year degree or trade school credential should suffice.
 Also, you’ll be able to learn about all of the fields of robotics without having to focus on any one over the others.

 To get started with your robotics technician training, you just have to find the right program for you.
 Right on our homepage, you'll find a search tool that will help you find the perfect robotics training program for you.
 For example, you can search for "robotics technician," and then filter the results by your preferred format, including onlineon-site, or hybrid.